nsc9605/Responsive-Portfolio/README.md

 ## Features

-- When the user clicks on the navlink item it scrolls to the section corresponding to the topic.
+- When the user clicks on the nav-link item it scrolls to the section corresponding to the topic.
-- When `About Me` is selected, it will bring down to headshot and description about me if the user choses to read.
+- When `About Me` is selected, it will drop down to a photograph and description about me.
 - In the `Projects` section, applications are showcased with titled images, short description, languages/tech used and link to Github repo are provided for each.
 - Links to social bars are provided in the `Contact Me` section at the bottom of the page.
 When an icon is pressed, it will take you directly to the page such as my `LinkedIn` page, `GitHub` Profile, as well as open a new `email` draft when clicked depending on the users provider, and the `phone` icon is set to call when clicked, or user can hover over the icon and the links/info will be displayed at the bottom of the page.
 - When `Resume` is clicked it will provide a downloadable PDF file of my up-to-date resume.